The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

 The global motor control centers market reached a value of US$ 5.5 Billion in 2020.
-Looking forward, IMARC Group expects the market to exhibit moderate growth during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end-use sectors.
+Looking forward, IMARC Group expects the market to grow at a CAGR of around 5% during 2021-2026.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Motor control centers (MCCs) are enclosed assemblies of centralized systems that control the functioning and regulate the distribution of power to industrial motors.
 Consisting of several components such as frequency drives, programmable controllers, metering apparatus, busbars and wire-ways inside an integrated panel, they significantly aid in increasing productivity and reducing operating expenses.
 Furthermore, they can simplify wiring, rearrange units, minimize downtime, reduce repair time and facilitate monitoring of the equipment.
 Owing to these benefits, MCCs find extensive application across various industry sectors such as oil & gas, metals & mining, utility, chemicals and petrochemicals, etc.